shivam-tayade/calculator-maven/README.md

 # Calculator Maven Project

-This is a simple calculator project built using **Java** and **Maven**.
+This is a simple calculator project built using Java and Maven.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features